 The Office of Community Engagement fosters teaching, research, scholarship and reflection to inspire CSUSB students to be active citizens and make life-long commitments to service.

-The Office of Community Engagement facilitates service learning, community-based research and volunteer service by engaging students, faculty and community partners in collaborative partnerships that serve the public good.
+The Office of Community Engagement facilitates service learning, community-based research and volunteer service by engaging students, staff, faculty and community partners in collaborative partnerships that serve the public good.
 We lead the university-wide culture of community engagement as a high impact practice that contributes to student success.

 Our approach is to empower and enable CSUSB students to engage with their communities - in class and outside of class.